Client: City of Austin

 Beginning with the desire to create a floating sculpture that inspires the sense of awe that I feel when looking up at the stars at night, I developed the concept for SkyLines.

 The glowing lines of fiber optic cable were the perfect medium to achieve this goal.
 The colors change slowly from one moment to the next blending colors that emanate from the computer controlled LED lights at either end of each line.
 The calming colorful display floats in this space that is often forgotten or avoided creating a sense wonder and quiet as visitors look up and experience magic in an unexpected place.
 The sculpture interacts with visitors by “greeting” them with a more excited light display

-SkyLines is primarily be constructed of illuminated fiber optic light cables oriented in a twisted arrays.
+SkyLines is constructed of illuminated fiber optic light cables oriented in a twisted arrays.
 The structured alignment of the arrays juxtapose the natural setting; attracting attention in the organic environment of Boggy Creek Park.
 SkyLines is mounted between two existing structures which provide an elevation and width for the sculpture to achieve a spanning affect.
 The sculpture is not intended to support direct human touch or interaction.
 The placement of the sculpture at a minimum height of 12-feet discourages direct contact with visitors.
 It spans the width of the underpass for a total of 38 feet.

 This project was integrated with the site by using the existing columns in the park to create a suspended sculpture.
 By choosing this dark space we brought a sense of wonder to a part of the park that is usually avoided.